 - The athlete warms up for 10 minutes

-- The assistant measure out a 20 metre and 5m section and mark with cones (A, B and C)
+- The assistant measures out a 20-metre and 5m section and marks with cones (A, B and C)

 - The athlete continues running between the cones as signalled by the CD

 - The assistant keeps a record of each completed lap (22.5m)

 - A warning is given when the athlete does not complete a successful out and back shuttle (cone B to C and back to B) in the allocated time, the next time the athlete does not complete a successful shuttle, the test is stopped